CONDITIONS WE TREAT

 - Demonstration of illness (headaches, stomachaches, etc.)

 Families may experience problems with expressing affection or communicating and may exhibit more hostility or avoidance than typical within the family.
 As new family roles develop, children may become rebellious or withdrawn within the home.
-Individual therapy such as EMDR and play therapy, as well as group family therapy, can help improve the mindset of individuals as well as improve the dynamic within the family as changes occur.
+Individual therapy such as EMDR Therapy and play therapy, as well as group family therapy, can help improve the mindset of individuals as well as improve the dynamic within the family as changes occur.

 When any major life event happens, it is wise to seek treatment right away.
 The longer an individual attempts to cope with an event on their own, the worse their symptoms will become if they are not equipped to cope in a healthy manner.
 Though they may only need a few sessions, children who do not receive help after a separation or divorce are at increased risk of: